 For more serious Traffic Violations, this will not be an option.
 Any more serious crimes will require your presence, whether you plan to plea or litigate.

-You might be surprised what a traffic ticket attorney can do for your case, even if this is the first ticket you have ever received.
-Depending on the offence that was committed, a single ticket can have significant consequences, even warranting insurance companies to raise your rates after a traffic violation.
+You might be surprised what a Traffic Ticket Lawyer can do for your case, even if this is the first ticket you have ever received.
+Depending on the offense that was committed, a single ticket can have significant consequences, even warranting insurance companies to raise your rates after a traffic violation.

 It is important to recognize that, in most situations, your appearance will be required.
 However, if you simply want to come to a plea deal regarding a minor traffic infraction, a “plea in abstentia” may be a useful tool.
 It will allow your attorney to resolve quickly while ensuring that you will not have to lose money by missing work, or use up valuable sick/vacation time.
 Call The Law Offices of Greg Prosmushkin, P.C. to see if we can help you save both time and money.

 This content was written on behalf of Greg Prosmushkin.